You are eligible to enter if you meet the following requirements at time of entry:

 How are prizes awarded?

-Limit one (1) Final Prize per person or team.
+Limit one (1) prize per person or team.
 In the event of a tie between any eligible entries, an additional judge will break the tie based on the judging criteria described above.
-The Crossover Challenge Bonus Award will be given in addition to the Final Prizes, making it possible to win a Final Prize (or Runner Up Prize) and the Crossover Challenge Bonus Award.
 The decisions of the judges are final and binding.
 If we do not receive a sufficient number of entries meeting the entry requirements, we may, at our discretion, select fewer winners than the number of contest prizes described in the contest brief.

-If you are a potential winner, Hackster will notify you by sending a message to the e-mail address, the phone number, or mailing address (if any) provided at time of entry within seven (7) days following completion of judging.
-If the notification that we send is returned as undeliverable, or you are otherwise unreachable for any reason, Hackster may award to a runner-up.
-If there is a dispute as to who is the potential winner, Hackster will consider the potential winner to be the authorized account holder of the e-mail address used to enter the contest.
-If you are a potential winner, Hackster may require you to sign an Affidavit of Eligibility, Liability/Publicity Release and/or a W-9 tax form and/or W-8 BEN tax form and/or required tax form specific to your country, within 10 days of notification.
+If you are a potential winner, we will notify you by sending a message to the e-mail address, the phone number, or mailing address (if any) provided at time of entry within seven (7) days following completion of judging.
+If the notification that we send is returned as undeliverable, or you are otherwise unreachable for any reason, we may award to a runner-up.
+If there is a dispute as to who is the potential winner, we will consider the potential winner to be the authorized account holder of the e-mail address used to enter the contest.
+If you are a potential winner, we may require you to sign an Affidavit of Eligibility, Liability/Publicity Release and/or a W-9 tax form or W-8 BEN tax form within 10 days of notification.
 If you complete a tax form, you will be issued an IRS Form 1099 the following January for the actual value of the prize.
 You are advised to seek independent counsel regarding the tax implications of accepting a prize.
 If you are a potential winner and you are 18 or older, but are considered a minor in your place of legal residence, we may require your parent or legal guardian to sign all required forms on your behalf.
 If you do not complete the required forms as instructed and/or return the required forms within the time period listed on the winner notification message, we may disqualify you and select a runner-up.

 If you are confirmed as a winner of this contest, the following rules apply: